revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/Collections.md

 **HashSet:-**

 - HashSet class implements the Set interface
-- In HashSet, we store objects(elements or values) e.g. If we have a HashSet of string elements then it could depict a set of HashSet elements: {“Hello”, “Hi”, “Bye”, “Run”}
+- In HashSet, we store objects (elements or values) e.g. If we have a HashSet of string elements then it could depict a set of HashSet elements: {“Hello”, “Hi”, “Bye”, “Run”}
-- HashSet does not allow duplicate elements that mean you can not store duplicate values in HashSet.
+- HashSet does not allow duplicate elements that mean you cannot store duplicate values in HashSet.
 - HashSet permits to have a single null value.
 - HashSet is not synchronized which means they are not suitable for thread-safe operations until unless synchronized explicitly.